ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ## Superposing audio data

-You can add different sounds together to get a 3rd that is the result of the operation.
-You have different functions to add sounds to help you easily get what you want.
+You can superpose different sounds together to get a 3rd that is the result of the operation.
+You have different functions to superpose sounds to help you easily get what you want.

 ### Superposing audio with a predefined ratio

 There is the function ``synth.Add sounds``.
-The variable sounds is a List<List<float>> containing the list of sounds that will be added together.
-This function will add the sounds together and average the values depending on the number of waves added.
+The variable sounds is a List<List<float>> containing the list of sounds that will be superposed together.
+This function will superpose the sounds together and average the values depending on the number of waves superposed.

 Example:
 ```fs